onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 {TODO: Include Administrator example here and some more explanation}

-The public contract function `issueBallot` gives a ballot to a `VotingTutorialGovernanceToken.Vault` capability.
+The public contract function `issueBallot` takes a capability as a parameter and uses it to create a new ballot based on the voter's voting weight data.
+Therefore, the function signature specifies the capability as of type `Vault`, which needs to implement `VotingWeight` - both are defined in `VotingTutorialGovernanceToken`.
+This guarantees that both a vault id and the voting weight history are present.

 Here is the complete Admin contract: